Vocabulary memory guide · Updated March 30, 2026

 One long study session feels productive, but memory drops quickly after first exposure.
 If you only come back to a word days later, you are often rebuilding the memory from scratch.
 That is why cramming creates the illusion of progress but does not create durable vocabulary.

 A better approach is a small daily cycle.
-That is also why HiWord.AI’s spaced review flow is designed around short, repeatable sessions instead of occasional marathons.
+That is also why HiWord.AI’s spaced review uses a modified SM-2 algorithm to schedule short, repeatable sessions instead of occasional marathons — each word comes back just before you would have forgotten it.

 2. You recognize words, but you cannot recall them